raisely/restie/README.md

 ## Usage

-Usage documentation and in-depth examples are coming over the next few days
+Usage documentation and in-depth examples are coming soon